Dreamworker has lived in and also sold many types of real estate and alternative living options.

 Once you know what you can afford to spend, make it a point to look at homes whose prices fall into your budget.

 Don't make the mistake of thinking that you can somehow come up with enough money to pay more than you have because doing this is a good way to find yourself dealing with foreclosure proceedings.

 If you don't look, you won't be tempted to buy, so stick to your budget if you want to avoid financial problems down the road.

-- too close to noisy traffic patterns,
+- noisy traffic patterns,

-Also, if you live to far from schools, medical facilities and shopping you quickly are going to tire of having to drive long distances to get to these places, and you certainly are going to become unhappy with the accompanying gasoline costs!
+Also, if you live too far from schools, medical facilities and shopping you quickly are going to tire of having to drive long distances to get to these places, and you certainly are going to become unhappy with the accompanying gasoline costs!